seuqaj114/seuqaj114.github.io/_posts/2020-08-20-newtonianvae.md

 This blog post will explain the ideas behind my most recent [paper](https://arxiv.org/abs/2006.01959), _NewtonianVAE: Proportional Control and Goal Identification from Pixels via Physical Latent Spaces_, and provide some ideas for future work that either me (or you!) could tackle.

-Before diving into the paper itself, I will quickly explain the concept of PID and model-based control for those of you who are not familiar with this area.

 --------------------

 ## PID control

+Before diving into the paper itself, I will quickly explain the concept of PID control for those of you who are not familiar with this area.

 PID stands for Proportional-Integral-Derivative, which is a mouthful...
 Let's ignore the I and D terms, and focus just on P, as it is the most important one.
-So what is a proportional controller (P-controller)?
+So what is a __proportional (or P-) controller__?
 Let's imagine a very simple system like a ball rolling on a horizontal table, to which we can apply a force along the horizontal plane (for example, by pushing it with a blow drier).
-This sistem is described by the 2D position of the ball $p = [x,y]$ and the action is the force applied along this plane, $F = [F_x, F_y]$.
+This sistem is described by the 2D position of the ball $x$ and the action is the force applied along this plane, $F$.

-If the ball is initially at a position $p_0 = [x_0, v_0]$ and we want to move it towards a goal position $p_g = [x_g, y_g]$, a simple way to achieve this is by applying, at each time t, a force of the form $F_t = c (p_g - p_t)$, starting at $t=0$, with some constant $c$.
+If the ball is initially at a position $x_0$ and we want to move it towards a goal position $x^{\text{goal}}$, a simple way to achieve this is by applying, at each time $t$, a force of the form $F_t = c \cdot (x^{\text{goal}} - x_t)$, starting at $t=0$, with some constant $c$.
 It should be easy to see that this force is a vector that points from the current position to the goal position, so the ball will move towards the goal.
 This right here is a proportional controller!

-Obviously if is the constant c is too high the ball will overshoot the goal (blow dried at max power), and if c is too low, the ball will move very slowly towards the goal (if you're trying to push a bowling ball with a blow drier).
-There are heuristics to tune c, but that's out of the scope of this post.
+Obviously if is the constant $c$ is too high the ball will overshoot the goal (blow dried at max power), and if c is too low, the ball will move very slowly towards the goal (if you're trying to push a bowling ball with a blow drier).
+There are [heuristics](https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method) to tune $c$, but that's out of the scope of this post.

 -------------------

-Now, what does this have to do with VAE's?
+## The problem with existing models

+Now, where do variational models come in?

-If we are trying to learn a representation of the ball system just from videos, a typicall approach involves learning a mapping from pixels to ball state, $s_t = \text{encoder}(img_t)$, and a mapping from the current state to the next state given an action, $s_{t+1} = \text{transition}(s_t, a_t)$.
+If we are trying to learn a representation of the ball system just from videos, a typicall approach involves learning a mapping from pixels to ball state, $s_t = \text{encoder}(I_t)$, and a mapping from the current state to the next state given an action, $s_{t+1} = \text{transition}(s_t, a_t)$.
 This is the general idea behind variational models like E2C and PlaNet.
 With this mapping, it is possible to do model-predictive control, where we choose a sequence of actions that will lead the system to the goal state (which we can approximately know since we have the transition function).
 Once an action is performed, we can do this process again to correct for disparities between the learned transition model and the real system's evolution.
-Algorithms for finding the best sequence of actions given a transition model include LQR, iLQR and CEM.
+This type of approach is very broadly described as __model-predictive control (MPC)__.
+Common MPC algorithms include LQR, iLQR and CEM.

 Proportional controllers are the most ubiquitous and simple form of controller (and they are model free, since we don't need to know the transition function), so it would be very cool if we could use them to perform control on learned variational models.

 How do existing variational models behave under a proportional controller?

-As a starting point for our investigation, we started by learning an E2C model on a simulated 2D ball system.
+As a starting point for our investigation, we trained an E2C model on a simulated 2D ball system.
 The E2C model learns a locally linear transition model and is known for finding interpretable state representations (i.e. it learns state dimensions corresponding to the position and velocity variables), ...

 {:refdef: style="text-align: center;"}
 ![e2c-trajectory](/assets/figures/newtonianvae/pointmass_e2c_example_path.png){:width="30%"}